 Pay gaps at Nationwide

-We're building a culture where everyone is valued and rewarded fairly.
+We're continually striving to be a welcoming, inclusive workplace where everyone is valued and rewarded fairly.

 What are pay gaps?